-Monitoring activities will be designed to evaluate the status of the compensatory project relative to its objectives and identify the need for additional maintenance or corrective action (e.g., seeding, planting, exotic/invasive species control).
-Monitoring activities will be designed to evaluate the status of the compensatory project relative to its objectives and identify the need for additional maintenance or corrective action (e.g., seeding, planting, exotic/invasive species control).
+Monitoring activities will be designed to evaluate the success of the compensatory project relative to its objectives and identify the need for additional maintenance or corrective action (e.g., seeding, planting, exotic/invasive species control).
 Qualitative and quantitative data will be reviewed to evaluate project conditions and identify circumstances that would warrant corrective action.